 International Coal Online

-Enron is pleased to announce today the launch of it European Coal Physical Forward ARA contract available to be traded on EnronOnline.
+Enron is pleased to announce today the launch of its European Coal Physical Forward ARA contract available to be traded via EnronOnline.

-These International Coal products allow users to buy and sell international steamcoal free on board at ARA ports and compliment the North American coal products that have been available through EnronOnline since January 2000.
+These International Coal products allow users to buy and sell international steamcoal free on board at ARA ports and complement the North American coal products that have been available through EnronOnline since January 2000.

-Enron will be using the Standard European Coal Agreement (SECA) as a contractual basis offering the coal in small lots.
+Enron will be using its Standard European Coal Agreement (SECA) as the contractual basis, offering coal in multiples of small quantity “lots”.
 This will enable less traditional and smaller players to enter into the coal trading market, with reduced transaction costs.
-It allows the more traditional physical producers and consumers of coal to better manage short term physical needs in a changing marketplace using standard contract terms and specifications.
+It also allows the more traditional physical producers and consumers of coal to manage short term physical needs better in a changing marketplace using standardardized contract terms and specifications.

 Through EnronOnline traded products, Enron Coal Services intends to bring to the global coal industry a new level of liquidity and price discovery.

-Registered users will be able to instantaneously conduct transactions with Enron and see real-time prices on worldwide commodities through the Internet.
+Registered users will be able to conduct transactions instantaneously with Enron and see real-time prices on worldwide commodities through the Internet.
 EnronOnline is free of charge to users and available at www.EnronOnline.com.
 Users who are not pre-registered will need to complete the online password application and registration forms in order to be able to view prices and transact online.